 Amazon does accept returns of unopened mattresses in their original packaging.
-If the mattress weighs over 50 lbs, the buyer will be responsible for return shipping.
+If the mattress weighs over 50 pounds, the buyer will be responsible for return shipping.

 14. Some Amazon brands have a lifetime satisfaction guarantee.

 Amazon’s owned brands have an unlimited lifetime warranty.
 If you’re not completely satisfied with any of these brands, Amazon will give you a refund.
-And in most cases, Amazon will not ask you to return the item.
+And in most cases, Amazon won’t ask you to return the item.

 These Amazon brands are guaranteed for life: